mchubby/qrtracker-for-calibre/README.md

 # License and contributing
  * [Contributors list](docs/CONTRiBUTORS.txt)
- * You are free to copy and redistribute under the terms of the [GNU General Public License, version 3 or later](LICENSE)
+ * You are free to copy and redistribute under the terms of the [GNU General Public License, version 3 or later](LICENSE).
+Translated versions are available on the [GNU website](https://www.gnu.org/licenses/translations.html).
  * A modified copy of [qrcode 5.3](https://github.com/lincolnloop/python-qrcode/releases/tag/v5.3) is bundled.
 As per its [license](licenses/QRCODE_LICENSE), the combined work is licensed under the GPLv3.
 To obtain the original, unmodified MIT-licensed library, visit [the original repository](https://github.com/lincolnloop/python-qrcode)
- * Feel free to open an issue if you think this software behaves incorrectly or needs improvement
- * If you are a developer, follow the usual guidelines to fork, branch and submit a pull request on Github
- * For minor corrections, Github-integrated editor pull requests are accepted
+ * For more information on contributing, refer to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) document